How to Get Payroll Checks: Instructions and Considerations | Fit Small Business

 If you’re not utilizing electronic payments to issue paychecks to your employees, you’ll need to process your payroll checks manually.
 The first thing you need is payroll check stock.
-Depending on where you purchase, you should expect to pay between about $40 and $120 for 500 checks, and even more if you want to have them customized.
+Depending on where you purchase, you should expect to pay around $40 to $120 for 500 checks—or even more if you want to have them customized….

 Payroll Check Features to Consider